node-xyz/node-xyz.github.io/documentations/getting-started/index.md

 ### Middleware syntax

 As mentioned above, each middleware is **nothin but a function**.
 Although you are the write of middlewares in most cases, you are not the one who invokes them, `xyz-core` is.
-Hence, xyz-core will decide which paramters will be passed to each middleware.
+Hence, xyz-core will decide which parameters will be passed to each middleware.

 `xyz-core` calls each **Middleware** function with the following parameters:

-  - `message`: an object which contains information about the message.
-This paramter can be **slightly variable** depending on the place of the middleware.
+  - `params`: an object which contains information about the message.
+This parameter can be **slightly variable** depending on the place of the middleware.
 As an example, a HTTP server will invoke a Middleware function with different parameters than a UDP server.
   - `next`: function that will ignore the rest of the execution of **this middleware** and invoke the **next** function in the stack.
   - `end`: will end of the execution of the entire stack.
   - `xyz`: a reference to the current xyz object.
 This is useful because all of the information required, such as configurations, Service-Repository layer etc. can be accesses from this object.

+In the following section, we will focus on writing a dummy logger receive middleware for HTTP server.

-In order to see the value of `message`, we can always see the source code or the [API DOC](/apidoc/HTTPServer.html).
+In order to see the value of `message`, we can always see the source code or the [API DOC](/apidoc/).
 In this document, we will explain the details for clarification.
-Each server will emit its middleware stack with objects of a single type only: [xReceiveMessage]().
+Each server will emit its middleware stack with objects of a single type only: `xReceiveMessage`, which has the [ITransportReceivedMessage](https://github.com/node-xyz/xyz-core/blob/master/src/Transport/transport.interfaces.ts) interface.
 This object will contain the following keys:

+{% highlight javascript %}
+export interface ITransportReceivedMessage {
+  message: any
+  serverId: object
+  meta: object
+  response: () => void
+}
+{% endhighlight %}

+where

 - `.message`: the payload of the message.
 Most of the time, it is an object with two keys: `userPayload` and `xyzPayload`.
 The former is the data that the user-code passes to the message and the latter is information that xyz attaches to the message.
 - `.response`: the response object.
 - `.serverId`: identifier of the server receiving this message.